atena-data/Python-Bootcamp-Codes/README.md

 Have any of your accounts been hacked before?

 If your answer to any of these questions is "yes", today's code is for you.
 This program generates a combination of letters and numbers to generate a random password that cannot be guessed by anyone.
 Next time you want to choose a new password, try this code!

+## *Day 6*
+Today's code is to solve a maze in [Reeborg's World](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json).
+The known functions to this robot are move(), turn_left(), right_is_clear(), front_is_clear() and wall_in_front().
+The challenge here is that the robot maybe placed at any position inside the maze and it is contantly turning around.
+The code had to address cases were robot is located at the corner of the maze and the location may result in infinite loops.
+With the help of a couple functions and loops, this problem is solved easily.

+Head over to the [maze](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json) and try out this code.